+A set of guidelines for preparing figures is available from http://journals.iucr.org/f/services/help/artwork/guide.html.
 Figures should be prepared using one of the file formats listed in §3.9.

-The choice of figures should be optimized to produce the shortest paper consistent with clarity.
+The choice of figures should be optimized to produce the shortest article consistent with clarity.
 Duplicate presentation of the same information in both figures and tables is to be avoided, as is redundancy with the text.
-Supplementary figures may be deposited (see §13).
+Supplementary figures may be deposited (see \$12).